GetLevvel/katacoda-scenarios/rhoar-vertx/portfolio-service/03-implement-service.md

 }
 ```

-First, we need to get a list of ``Future`` that would receive the different evaluations (one per company) (1).
-This evaluation is asynchronous (as it involves a HTTP call to get the latest value).
-We don’t know when these ``Future`` will be all valuated (or assigned).
-Fortunately, Vert.x provides ``CompositeFuture`` for this very purpose . ``CompositeFuture.all`` calls its assigned handler when all the given Futures are assigned.
-So when the handler is executed, we knows all the futures has received a value, and so we can compute the sum.
-Finally, we send this result to the client by calling the ``resultHandler``.

-Well, we just need the ``getValueForCompany`` method that call the service.
+Now, we just need the ``getValueForCompany`` method that call the service.
 Write the content of this method.
-You would need to create a Future object to report the completion of the operation.
-This future is the "returned" result of the method.
-Then, call the HTTP endpoint ``(/?name= + encode(company)).``

-When the response arrives, check the status (should be 200) and retrieve the body (with bodyHandler).
-The body can be parsed as a JsonObject using buffer.toJsonObject().
-The value you compute is the numberOfShares * the bid price (read from the body).
-Once the value is computed, complete the future.
-Don’t forget to report failures to the future too.
-To simplify, if the company is unknown (meaning the response status code is not 200) we assume the value of the shares to be 0.0.
+This method returns a Single<Double> emitting the numberOfShares * bid result.
+Write the content of this method following these steps:

+1. use the client.get("/?name=" + encode(company)) to create a HTTP request
+2. we expect a JSON object as response payload, so use .as(BodyCodec.jsonObject())
+3. use the rxSend method to create a Single containing the result
+4. we now need to extract the "bid" from the returned JSON.
+Extract the response body and then extract the "bid" entry (json.getDouble("bid")).
+Both extraction are orchestrated using map.
+5. compute the amount (bid * numberOfShared)
+6. Done!

 Copy the following to the matching `TODO` statement in the getValueForCompany method